IhebBouariche1/IhebBouariche/11-Robotic & Artificial intilligent (Deep Reinforcement learning)/README.md

 #### The PDF file 'Deep Reinforcement Learning' provides most of the theoretical and mathematical informations about Reinforcement Learning and Deep-RL.
 #### Check 'Trajectory Optimization and Control with D-RL'.
-It presents a project for controlling a IIWA14 7-DOF manipulator robot using end-to-end control and trajectory optimization with Deep reinforcement learning (for reaching task).
+It presents a project for controlling a IIWA14 7-DOF manipulator robot using end-to-end control and trajectory optimization with Deep reinforcement learning.